icareerclimber/career-skills-capstone/scrape/readme.md

 The job posting scraper and job resume scraper has been removed from this repo.
-Contact repo owners to gain access to scraper tools.
+Contact repo owners to gain access to scraping tools.